Are you looking for the best litter for kittens? Having trouble training your young kitties into using the litter box?

 If you’ve been avidly reading previous reviews, you would have been familiar with how activated carbon helps to control nasty odors from our kitties’ poop and pee.

 Do you think only clay-based litters can pull off a tight clumping action?
-Think again and consider how this Switchgrass Natural Cat Litter is able to exhibit a strong and consistent clumping action.
+Think again and consider how this Switchgrass Natural Cat Litter can exhibit a strong and consistent clumping action.

 Thanks to the synergy of its two major components: Switchgrass and BioChar, scooping the clumps could turn up to be an effortless feat.